 This is not only inconvenient (because you’ll have to acquire a domain name using a third-party company), there’s no incentive to use their web hosting plans to get a free domain name registration.

 Adding to that, you cannot host your email services with WP Engine.
 Though some people prefer to host their emails on third-party platforms just in case the host servers go down, others will not like this.

 You’ll need to get separate email hosting, for example G Suite (previously Google Apps) from $5 per month per email address, or Rackspace from $2 per month per email address.

 2. Disallowed Plugins

-As we mentioned earlier, WP Engine is convinced their infrastructure has everything you need to keep your site secure and running fast.
-As a result, they have compiled a list of Disallowed Plugins that are known to cause issue with their internal services.
+As we mentioned earlier, WP Engine is convinced its infrastructure has everything you need to keep your site secure and running fast.
+As a result, they have compiled a list of Disallowed Plugins that are known to cause an issue with their internal services.